Ruth Ozeki, author portrait

 Ruth Ozeki

 Ruth Ozeki is a novelist, filmmaker, and Zen Buddhist priest.
-She is the best-selling author of four novels: The Book of Form and Emptiness, winner of the UK’s 2022 Women’s Prize for Fiction; My Year of Meats; All Over Creation; and A Tale for the Time Being, which won the LA Times Book Prize and was a finalist for the 2013 Booker Prize and the National Book Critics' Circle Award.
-Her nonfiction work includes a memoir, The Face: A Time Code, and the documentary film, Halving the Bones.
-A longtime Buddhist practitioner, Ruth is affiliated with the Brooklyn Zen Center and the Everyday Zen Foundation.
-She is the Grace Jarcho Ross 1933 Professor of Humanities at Smith College.
+She is the bestselling author of four novels: The Book of Form and Emptiness, winner of the UK’s 2022 Women’s Prize for Fiction; My Year of Meats; All Over Creation; and A Tale for the Time Being, which won the Los Angeles Times Book Prize and was a finalist for the 2013 Booker Prize and the National Book Critics Circle Award.
+Her nonfiction work includes a memoir, The Face: A Time Code, and the documentary film Halving the Bones.
+A longtime Buddhist practitioner, Ruth is affiliated with the Everyday Zen Foundation.
+She is now professor emerita of English language and literature at Smith College, where she was the Grace Jarcho Ross 1933 Professor of Humanities.

 The Book of Form and Emptiness